Pub Theology | Est. 2014

 Where does Pub Theology meet?

-The venue varies month to month and we choose the next location the last 10 minutes of the night.
+The venue varies month to month.
+We choose the next meeting’s location during the last 10 minutes of the night.

 What is the United Methodist Church position on alcohol consumption?

 Alcoholism and its effects on families and society is serious business and alcohol consumption must be taken just as seriously.
 From the Social Principles section of our UM Book of Discipline: